The Vocal Journal

 2. Forward Begins in the Body, Not the Mouth

+You don't need to aim the sound.
 You need to line up the breath and let the tone sit on it.

 When the body supports and the breath stays connected, the voice carries forward on its own.